akhileshkaushal/Sequencing-projects/README.md

 (2) Identified peaks were then merged together if they had less than or equal to 12,500 base pairs between them using `Merging_Narrowpeak_within_12.sh` script.
 The script also produces a file containing the union of the coordinates of each peak from a given sample with all the peaks that overlapped it from the other samples.

+Modifications:
+    --Remove all the sites/regions with 3kb of TSS.

 (3) Quantification of each enriched region was done using programs `Coverage.sh` and `Enhancer_RPM.py`.

 (4) Finally negative binomial distribution was fitted to RPM scores from each sample using `NB.R` program.
 Enriched regions with scores above 97.5 percentile were categorized as "Super Enhancers" and remaining as "Typical Enhancers".